 When a Scholar is ready to return from leave, the process will somewhat vary based on the type of leave taken.

 Planned Leave: The Scholar simply needs to notify the Director in writing of the expected date of return.

 Emergency Leave: The Scholar should notify the Director of their planned return and schedule a meeting to discuss their preparedness to return.

-Academic/Distress Leave: The Scholar should write a formal letter to the Director and the Donaghey Scholars Program Policy Council requesting to return to the program.
+Academic/Distress Leave: The Scholar should write a formal letter to the Director and the Donaghey Scholars Honors Program Policy Council requesting to return to the program.
 This letter should address the issues that led to the leave, action steps taken to rectify the issues, as well as a specific plan to avoid repetition of the problem in future semesters.
-The Donaghey Scholars Program Policy Council will make the decision whether or not to allow the Scholar to return to the program and to funding.
+The Donaghey Scholars Honors Program Policy Council will make the decision whether or not to allow the Scholar to return to the program and to funding.
 If the Policy Council approves the request to return, the Scholar should schedule a meeting with the Program Director to discuss steps to achieve academic success and avoid past issues, as well as to revise the Scholar’s degree plan and graduation timeline.
 The Director may request weekly or bi-weekly meetings and mid-term grade reports from faculty during the Scholar’s first semester back to ensure adequate progress.